gutiluis/gutiluis-README/README.md

 - 👋 Hi, I’m @gutiluis
-- 👀 I’m interested in backend.
+- I’m interested in backend.
-- 🌱 I’m currently learning-interested in python, SQL(alchemy), bash, linux, javascript, ruby, django, OOP...
+- I’m currently learning-interested in python, SQL(alchemy), bash, linux, javascript, ruby, django, OOP...
-- 💞️ I’m looking to collaborate on dba :B
+- I’m looking to collaborate on dba :B
-- 📫 How to reach me gutierrez.luis@icloud.com
+- How to reach me gutierrez.luis@icloud.com
-- 😄 Pronouns: he/him
+- Pronouns: he/him
-- ⚡ Fun fact: newbie n.n
+- Fun fact:  n.n

 <!---
 gutiluis/gutiluis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.